christinefeng/design-tools/_aframe/part05.md

 > Download [Argon4](http://argonjs.io/argon-app) and the [Tutorial Source Code](https://github.com/argonjs/design-aids/tree/gh-pages/code). <br> This tutorial uses the *event* and *resources* directories.<br> **[Demo in Argon4](https://github.com/argonjs/design-aids/tree/gh-pages/code/event/)**

-In lesson 4, we saw an example of an eventListener added to a component.
-Here in Lesson 5, we describe eventListeners in more detail.
+In [lesson 4](http://argonjs.io/design-tools/aframe/part04/), we saw an example of an eventListener added to a component.
+In this lesson, we describe eventListeners in more detail.

 eventListeners go far beyond A-Frame.
 In conventional web programming, you can add eventListeners to handle many different kinds of events from objects and actions in the DOM.
 For example, you can listen for an event when the HTML file has been fully loaded; or an event when the user clicks on a button; or when the user releases the mouse button; and so on.
 In Javascript, this is the structure: